cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

    :param delay: How many seconds after the current simulation time the event should be sent
    :param tag: the \ :java:ref:`tag <SimEvent.getTag()>`\  that classifies the event
    :param data: the \ :java:ref:`data <SimEvent.getData()>`\  to be sent inside the event

 sendFirst
 ^^^^^^^^^

+.. java:method::  void sendFirst(SimEvent evt)
+   :outertype: Simulation

+   Sends an event where all data required is defined inside the event instance, adding it to the beginning of the queue in order to give priority to it.

+   :param evt: the event to send

+sendFirst
+^^^^^^^^^